 It is said that Hannibal and his Carthaginians sheltered in the little port here during a storm.

-Here, just to the north of Porto Covo, the natural park ends.
-To the north the deep water port and refineries of Sines.
+The natural park ends here, just to the north of Porto Covo.
+To the north are the deep-water ports and refineries of Sines.

-Here you get the feeling of man's presence, huge container ships and oil tankers.
-We will leave this corner of the park to the gulls and head for the cereal growing steppe lands of the Alentejo and
+Here, you feel the presence of man, massive container ships, and oil tankers.
+We will leave this corner of the park to the gulls and head for the cereal-growing steppe lands of the Alentejo and

 Castro Verde.